harshit9715/blog/posts/work-life.md

 - Worked on integrating [Decentralized Identity](https://identity.foundation/) Management solution (Blockchain)
 - Built a ticketing system app.
 An e-pass for office access using AWS serverless and React-native.
 - Finally, worked on NodeJS express server application and Heroku deployment.
-- Worked with [Cassandra](https://cassandra.apache.org/) database (best-in-class distributed database with almost linear scalability.)
+- Worked with [Cassandra](https://cassandra.apache.org/) database (best-in-class distributed database with almost linear scalability.), _I am a certified associate developer and DBA for cassandra._
-- Jenkins, I have worked with Jenkins, agents, jobs, pipelines, CI/CD.
+- Jenkins, I have worked with **Jenkins**, agents, jobs, pipelines, CI/CD.
 - I have worked with [Github Actions](https://github.com/features/actions) as well.
 (Automation phase 3, that's what they call it.)
-- I worked with React to finish my journey as a full-stack dev.
+- I worked with **React** to finish my journey as a full-stack dev.
+- After completing that, I started writing this blog.
+- I built my [API Resume](https://portfolio-9715.s3.ap-south-1.amazonaws.com/myRes.json) and hosted it on 4 different places as **OpenAPI Docs**.
+- I worked with FastAPIs for building Python APIs.
+- I worked with **oAuth**, federated signin and JWTs for authentications.
+(Who is _Mr.
+Identity_?)
+- I am exploring **AWS-CDK** very closely these days, apart from setting up **AWS-SAM** local testing.

 ### Also